 - 1. Press MENU on the remote control (the Main Menu appears). - 2.
 Highlight Picture Quality and press OK (the Picture Quality options appear).
+Each is described below.

 Note: When making Picture Quality changes, inputs are all adjusted independent of each other.
 Digital cable and antenna channels are adjusted independent of analog cable and antenna channels.